Chemaclass/knob-base/README.md

 * Author: José María Valera Reales

 ## Knob-base is the kernel from [Knob-mvc](https://github.com/Chemaclass/knob-mvc/)
-* This is a Framework base on MVC pattern.
+* This is a Framework based on MVC pattern.
 * Inspired by latest frameworks we have nowadays to web development like Symfony or Laravel.